 Following are the different types of gypsum board used in building construction,

-- It has high resistant power to resist the moisture condition.
+- It has high resistant power to resist moisture conditions.

 - Used for walls and ceiling

-- Gypsum plaster blocks used as partitions and as tiles
+- Gypsum plaster blocks are used as partitions and as tiles

 - Used for self-leveling screeds